 Students automatically have liability coverage through UM when enrolled as a student.
 Some practicum placements may require additional liability insurance.
-Students may purchase additional
+Students may purchase additional liability insurance through Mercer, an ASHA/NSSLHA affiliate.

 HIPAA Training

 Students are required to complete the Health Insurance Portability and Accountability Act (HIPAA) training.
 To participate in the training: